Making a Successful Website

 Social bookmarking

 There are many bookmarking communities such as Delicio.us, Furl, Digg or Stumbleupon that allow users to add and share bookmarks and comments on websites.
-It remains to be seen whether this is just a transitory trend, or whether some of the communities will still be popular in a few years.
+It remains to be seen whether this is just a transitory trend of the early 2000's, or whether some of the communities will still be popular in a few years.
 Anyway, unless you want to become a member at all of these sites just to submit your own site, you have to wait for random community members to discover and share your site.
 Many webmasters, especially of blog-like sites, have added little icon links to different networks on each single page to facilitate bookmarking at the respective communities.
 However, this practice is currently a bottomless pit because there are just too many social bookmarking communities, so you would need about a dozen icons for a coverage of 90% of all communities.
 Also, anyone who is a member knows how to bookmark pages even without being provided a direct link.
 The little icon is essentially just a friendly reminder saying "Bookmark me at Delicio.us etc.!", in a similar fashion as the "Vote for me at Top 100 Sites!" as it was customary a couple of years ago.
 And since a solid majority of people don't care for social bookmarking and probably never will, the line-up of useless cryptical icons may be a slight nuisance for them.

 Traffic increase: always good for a dozen of extra visitors per day